10 Bills You Probably Don't Know Are Negotiable

 Pixel-Shot/Adobe Electronic products

-For example, opting for a floor model usually will get you a discount.
+For example, opting for a floor model will usually get you a discount.
 Also, check pricing on sites like Amazon.
 If you find a better deal on the same product, point that out to the retailer and see if they will match the price.
-Or, if your heart is set on a black microwave but they only have chrome, let the retailer know.
-They may offer you a deal.

 Expensive jewelry